-“Okay, look Nicole drew a little blood to have it tested because she thinks that Rachel is pregnant,” he said in a rush.
+“I didn’t see what happened, but Nicole probably drew a little blood to have it tested.
+She thinks that Rachel is pregnant,” he said in a rush.

 “So she just took it upon herself to jam a needle into my sister’s arm?
 Who the hell does that?
 Rachel, did you tell that woman she could draw blood from you?”